edith-github/code-snippets/README.md

 # code-snippets

-Add cool code snippets , but the codes should be genuine (not just copy paste from any site )
+#### Add cool code snippets , but the code should be genuine and helpful (not just copy paste from any site )

+## Contributing

+#### Go through the Contributing Guidelines for a detailed information on contributing to this repository!